Risks of psychedelic drugs: Exploitation and social risks

 Psychedelics can induce heightened suggestibility, creating vulnerability to harm or exploitation by others.
 In one survey of over 2000 people who had taken psychedelics, 13% said they had someone force sexual advances on them while they were under the influence.
 In another survey of 1221 users, 8% reported that they or someone they knew was the victim of inappropriate sexual contact by a psychedelic sitter, guide, or practitioner.
-In a 2015 incident in Canada, an unlicensed therapist sexually assaulted a patient, Meaghan Buisson, during an MDMA-assisted therapy trial.
-The incident, which included video evidence, led Health Canada to temporarily halt the trials.
+In a 2015 incident in Canada, an unlicensed therapist named Richard Yensen inappropriately spooned a patient, Meaghan Buisson, during an MDMA-assisted therapy trial.
+After the trial, they entered a sexual relationship and Buisson later alleged misconduct and sexual assault.
+The trial incident, which included video evidence, led Health Canada to temporarily halt the trials.
 An investigation by New York magazine, "Cover Story: Power Trip," documented numerous allegations of sexual misconduct in psychedelic therapy.

-Financial exploitation has also been reported.
-In 2022, allegations of financial elder abuse involving philanthropist George Sarlo and MAPS board member Vicky Dulai surfaced.
-Court filings alleged Dulai introduced Sarlo, her employer and lover, to heavy drug use, while obtaining over $4 million in gifts.
-A restraining order was granted, and Dulai later settled the case.

 Historically, some cults have used psychedelics for control.
 The Manson Family in the 1960s used LSD to 'brainwash' members.
 The Family cult in Australia administered LSD to children as part of indoctrination.
 Aum Shinrikyo in Japan administered large quantities of LSD for member initiation rites.